rocky-jaiswal/my_blogs/source/2017-04-05-kubernetes_elk.html.markdown

     kops update cluster k8-0405.rockyj.de --state=s3://k8-state-03april2017-v4 --yes

 Things will take a while and hopefully in a matter of 10 minutes we will have a new cluster ready to go.
-The step that takes most time is DNS propogation which cannot happen soon enough.
+The step that takes most time is DNS propagation which cannot happen soon enough.

 You can validate the cluster with -

     kops validate cluster k8-0405.rockyj.de --state=s3://k8-state-03april2017-v4

 All should be fine, or wait for a few more minutes.
-Then get the kubeconfig file from its default location -
+Then get the _kubeconfig_ file from its default location -

     mv ~/.kube/config ./kubeconfig
     kubectl --kubeconfig=./kubeconfig get nodes